 Like standard C functions, methods can return values.
-The following example sets the variable isFilled to YES if myRect is drawn as a solid rectangle, or NO if it's drawn in outline form only.
+The following example sets the variable is Filled to YES if my Rectangle is drawn as a solid rectangle, or NO if it's drawn in outline form only.

 '''

 BOOL isFilled;

-isFilled = [myRect isFilled];
+isFilled = [myRectangle isFilled];

 '''